 Treatments for a sore mouth

+For those suffering with foot and mouth it often proves difficult or painful to eat or drink.
 Soft foods may be easier to eat with a sore mouth, so try foods such as soups, ice cream, smoothies and mashed potato.

 - Lidocaine gel.
 This is a local anaesthetic, which means it numbs the area.
 This can be used in children.